 Both avoidant men and women find it easier to maintain friends-with-benefits types of relationships than serious romantic ones.

 You got it right!
 The fear of abandonment and being hurt keeps them from trying to connect on an emotional level.

 7. Try the Zeigarnik Effect to maintain their interest

-During the process of getting an avoidant to pursue you in a romantic way, you can use an amazing method to make him interested in you and maintain his interest.
+During the process of getting an avoidant to chase you in a romantic way, you can use an amazing method to make him interested in you and maintain an avoidant partner’s interest.

 It’s called the Zeigarnik Effect, and it’s based on the following facts:

 - People tend to remember a conversation or activity that got interrupted more than one that didn’t.

 - Avoidants often suffer from “the one that got away” syndrome, so “the conversation that got away” or “the activity that got away” sticks to them better than other things.

 - The interruption makes them see the conversation you were having or the activity you were doing as no longer getable, which makes them want it.

 - You can get the best results if you interrupt an activity or conversation when it’s at its peak.